-What does the attorney need from the client?
+What the Attorney Needs from the Client

-Although circumstances such as the one described in the previous section do occur, most cases are more straightforward.
 The attorney needs basic information from the client in order to proceed, including:

 (1) an explanation of family history and circumstances (e.g., who married whom and who had children, who died with a will or without, who got divorced and re-married, and so on);

-Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.

-Copyright © 2013 by David J. Willis.
+Copyright © 2018 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com.
+More information is available at his website, http://www.LoneStarLandLaw.com.